Self-Guided Laugavegur Trekking Tour

 Transportation during the Tour

 Tickets for public transportation are included for transfers at the beginning and end of the trek to and from Reykjavík.
-Luggage transport during the trek can be added for a fee.
+Luggage transport during the trek is included too.

 Also Included